ThombreKrishna/Separate/README.md

 # Separate
-PHP code for use of explode(), using separator.
+PHP code (college Prac), for use of explode(), using separator.
+HTML page to accept String and a Separator.